 I have written another travel-blog about Viking Ruins and Burial Mounds I have visited on my Travels in Iceland - which is a list of all the archaeological sites and burial mounds, which I have visited in Iceland.

 The Viking Gaukur Trandilsson lived at Stöng.
-You can read a bit about him in the Saga of Njáll, but his Saga is unfortunately lost.
+He is mentioned in the Saga of Njáll, but his Saga is unfortunately lost.

 Gaukur was killed by his own foster-brother, Ásgrímur Elliða-Grímsson.
-They waged a duel of honour over Gaukur's affair with Ásgrímur's kinswoman, it seems.
+They apparently waged a duel of honour over Gaukur's affair with Ásgrímur's kinswoman, the married Þuríður at Steinastaðir farm.
+Her husband Steinólfur took it badly.

 In Þjórsárdalur on a protruding cape called Gaukshöfði ancient bones were found in the 19th century, which might as well be the bones of Gaukur, might not.
 The cape is right by the road so it is easily accessible.